Renewable energy in China

-China's Action Plan for the Prevention and Control of Air Pollution issued by China's State Council in September 2013, illustrates the government's desire to increase the share of renewables in China's energy mix.
 Unlike oil, coal and gas, the supplies of which are finite and subject to geopolitical tensions, renewable energy systems can be built and used wherever there is sufficient water, wind, and sun.

+China is also a major leader of clean energy technology.

 As Chinese renewable manufacturing has grown, the costs of renewable energy technologies have dropped dramatically due to both innovation and economies of scale from market expansion.
 In 2015, China became the world's largest producer of photovoltaic power, with 43 GW of total installed capacity.
 From 2005 to 2014, production of solar cells in China has expanded 100-fold.
-However, China is not expected to achieve grid parity – when an alternate source of energy is as cheap or cheaper than power purchased from the grid—until 2022.

-China is the world's largest investor in renewable energy, with the country's companies accounting for four of the world's five biggest renewable energy deals made in 2016.
+The country is the world's largest investor in renewable energy.
 In 2017, investments in renewable energy amounted to US$279.8 billion worldwide, with China accounting for US$126.6 billion or 45% of the global investments.
-According to researcher Dr Cornelia Tremann, "China has since become the world's largest investor, producer and consumer of renewable energy worldwide, manufacturing state-of-the-art solar panels, wind turbines and hydroelectric energy facilities" as well as becoming the world's largest producer of electric cars and buses.

 Renewable electricity overview

+Renewable electricity generation in China by source in TWh:

 As of year end 2021 hydroelectric power remains by far the largest component of renewable electricity production at 1,340 TWh.
-Wind power provided the next largest share with 655 TWh followed by biofuels at 44 TWh.
-Solar PV power started from a low base of just 152 GWh in 2008 and has grown rapidly since then to reach over 327 TWh by 2021.
+Wind power provided the next largest share with 655 TWh, followed by solar at 327 TWh, subsequent to rapid growth from a low base of just 152 GWh in 2008.
 The overall share of electricity generated from renewable sources based on the figures in the above table has grown from a little over 17% in 2008 to a little over 27.7% by 2021.
 Solar and wind power continue to grow at a rapid pace.

 By the end of 2019, the country had a total capacity of 790 GW of renewable power, mainly from hydroelectric, solar and wind power.
 By the end of 2019, China's hydropower capacity reached 356 GW.
 China's installed capacity of solar power reached 252 GW and wind power capacity was 282 GW, as of 2020.

 By 2020, installed power for hydropower, wind, solar and biomass had increased to 385 GW, 299 GW, 282 GW and 35.34 GW, respectively.